kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/08_Pod_to_pod_communications/transcript.md

 ## powerpoint slide

-Hello everyone one, and welcome back.
+Hello everyone, and welcome back.

 In the last video we saw how containers that lives inside the same pod can talk to each other using the loopback interface, 127.0.0.1.

 Another common use case is to have pods talking to each other, in other words, pod-to-pod communication?
 One way to achieve that, is by using using ip addresses.
-Each pod gets it's own private IP address auto-assigned to it at the time of it's creation, and we can use these IP addresses to get one pod to send requests to another pod.
+You see,   Each pod gets it's own private IP address auto-assigned to it at the time of it's creation, and we can use these IP addresses to get one pod to send    to another pod.

 ## vscode